 Your child has decided to intern abroad and now you have hundreds of questions about what that means and how you can help your child prepare for this experience.
 The best thing you can do is support him or her on this journey, and we are here to help you do that.
-Below are five tips to get you and the intern through this exciting and new challenge.
+Below are solutions to get you and your child through this exciting and new challenge.

 Keeping in touch with your child is abroad is important for both of you and is easily done with today’s technology.
 Your child will be busy exploring their host and working full-time at an internship, so don’t expect to hear from them everyday.
 We encourage our participants to set up a blog so that way they can write about their experiences and easily share with it friends and family There are also tons of free online and phone apps for communication abroad including Skype, Viber and, Whatsapp.

 If you’re nervous about your child’s host country, do some research about the city and local customs to ease your doubts.
 Knowing about the local laws, customs, and economy will make you feel more secure.
 In addition, understanding the industry that your child is interested in will help you get a better understanding with the type of tasks that he or she may be doing within their internship.
 Of course, familiarize yourself with the program provider and read over the website and any program literature available to participants.